scawp/Steam-Deck.Wake-Up-Rig/README.md

-# Steam-Deck.Wake-On-Lan-Tool
+# Steam-Deck.Wake-Up-Rig

-Wake up your Gaming Pc from the Steam Deck.
+Wake up your Gaming rig from the Steam Deck.